List of Super Junior live performances: Super Show Spin-Off: Halftime (2024)

 Super Show Spin-Off: Halftime is a 2024 Asian tour by Super Junior.
 The tour served as a build-up to their upcoming 20th debut anniversary.
-The tour combined the concepts of a alternate reality version of Super Junior, inspired by the animated television series What If...?, and the Super Bowl halftime performance.
+The tour combined the concepts of an alternate reality version of Super Junior, inspired by the animated television series What If...?, and the Super Bowl halftime performance.

 Super Junior first announced the tour in January 2024, and its full schedule in April.
 The band later added an additional date in Taipei due to fans demand, bringing up the number of shows to 13.
 Ahead of the start of the tour in June, the boy band released the single "Show Time".
 The short tour started at KSPO Dome in Seoul on June 22, 2024, and ended at Jakarta's Beach City International Stadium on September 14, 2024.

 Unlike the band's regular tour, the Spin-Off tour's setlist consisted of fans' favorite songs instead of songs from their latest album.
 The following setlist is performed at the final show in Jakarta on September 14, 2024.
 It is not intended to represent all shows throughout the tour.